Operating a food truck

 • Operate vehicles and equipment safely.

-• Only one vending unit may be stored on a residential property, and it must weigh 7,000 kg or less.
+• One vending unit (7,000 kg or less) may be stored on a residential property, and it must weigh 7,000 kg or less.

-• Units over 7,000 kg must be parked in commercial or industrial areas with written permission.
+• Larger units must be stored in commercial or industrial properties with written permission.

 • Street‑parked vehicles under 7,000 kg must follow the Roads & Transportation Bylaw.

-• Food must be prepared inside the unit, unless you have a Development Permit permitting outdoor prep.
+• Food preparation must take place inside the unit, unless you have a Development Permit allows otherwise.

 • You are an approved vendor.

-• You have $2 million Commercial General Liability insurance.
+• You carry at least $2 million Commercial General Liability insurance.

 • You follow any site‑specific rules set by the property owner.

-• At least $2 million Commercial General Liability insurance.
+• Carry at least $2 million Commercial General Liability insurance.

-• Insurance must list the RMWB as an additional insured.
+• List the RMWB as an additional insured.

-• All required federal, provincial, and municipal permits must be current.
+• Keep all federal, provincial, and municipal permits current.

 • Units must remain attached to their tow/support vehicles.

-• Vendors must maintain cleanliness within at least a 6‑meter radius.
+• Maintain cleanliness within at least a 6‑meter radius of your unit.

-• Units must not block pedestrians, traffic, or accessibility features.
+• Help keep public spaces accessible by ensuring your unit does not block pedestrians, traffic, or accessibility features.

 • Maintain at least 2 meters of unobstructed sidewalk space.